abdullahfahad25/meetingApp/README.md

 This is an Android Meeting app.
+It's aim is to have all the features of a complete meeting app.

 Features include:
   1. Video Calling